laravel-glimmer/typesense-searchable/README.md

 ### Schema Definition in the Model

-Define the schema by implementing a static `typesenseSchema()` method in your model.
+Define the schema by implementing a static `searchableSchema()` method in your model.
 This method should return an array, where each key is a field name and each value is a Typesense compatible field type with optional fields parameters and modifiers.

 Example usage in the `User` model: